In 2019, Zion National Park once again held its spot as the fourth most-visited national park in the country.

 3. Don’t Just Head to the Landmarks

-While you should certainly take a ride on the Zion Canyon Shuttle, snap a few souvenir photos of Angels Landing and the Watchmen, and stroll along the Virgin River, there’s more to see in Zion than just it’s most iconic landmarks.
+While you should certainly take a ride on the Zion Canyon Shuttle, snap a few souvenir photos of Angels Landing and the Watchmen, and stroll along the Virgin River, there’s more to see in Zion than just its most iconic landmarks.

 4. Ask a Ranger